roc-lang/roc/www/content/tutorial.md

 ### [Package Modules](#package-modules) {#package-modules}

 Package modules enable Roc code to be easily re-used and shared.
-This is achieved by organizing code into different Interface modules and then including these in the `package` field of the package file structure, `package [ MyInterface ] {}`.
+This is achieved by organizing code into different modules and then including these in the `package` field of the package file structure, `package [ MyInterface ] {}`.
 The modules that are listed in the `package` field are then available for use in applications, platforms, or other packages.
 Internal modules that are not listed will be unavailable for use outside of the package.

 See [Parser Package](https://github.com/lukewilliamboswell/roc-parser/tree/main/package) for an example.